Culture of poverty: Early formulations

-Lewis gave 70 characteristics that indicated the presence of the culture of poverty, which he argued was not shared among all of the lower classes.
+Lewis identified 70 characteristics that indicated the presence of a culture of poverty, which he argued was not shared by all lower classes.
 Oscar Lewis's interest in poverty inspired other cultural anthropologists to study poverty.
 Their interest was based on his idea of a culture of poverty.

 The people in the culture of poverty have a strong feeling of marginality, of helplessness, of dependency, of not belonging.
 They are like aliens in their own country, convinced that the existing institutions do not serve their interests and needs.
 Along with this feeling of powerlessness is a widespread feeling of inferiority, of personal unworthiness.
 This is true of the slum dwellers of Mexico City, who do not constitute a distinct ethnic or racial group and do not suffer from racial discrimination.
-In the United States the culture of poverty of African Americans has the additional disadvantage of racial discrimination.
+In the United States, the culture of poverty of African Americans has the additional disadvantage of racial discrimination.

 People with a culture of poverty have very little sense of history.
 They are a marginal people who know only their own troubles, their own local conditions, their own neighborhood, their own way of life.
-Usually, they have neither the knowledge, the vision nor the ideology to see the similarities between their problems and those of others like themselves elsewhere in the world.
+Usually, they have neither the knowledge, the vision, nor the ideology to see the similarities between their problems and those of others like themselves elsewhere in the world.
 In other words, they are not class conscious, although they are very sensitive indeed to status distinctions.

 Although Lewis (1998) was concerned with poverty in the developing world, the culture of poverty concept proved attractive to US public policy makers and politicians.
-It strongly informed documents such as the Moynihan Report (1965) as well as the war on poverty.
+It strongly informed documents such as the Moynihan Report (1965) as well as the War on Poverty.

 The culture of poverty emerges as a key concept in Michael Harrington's discussion of American poverty in The Other America.
 For Harrington, the culture of poverty is a structural concept defined by social institutions of exclusion that create and perpetuate the cycle of poverty in America.